keycloak/keycloak-community/design/user-profile.md

 ## Milestones

-### M1 SPI
+### M1 SPI, Legacy Provider and UserModel preparation/refactoring

-Define the SPI/API for user profile provider and user attribute validators.
+Define the SPI/API for the user profile, its attributes with validators (and optionally permissions).
+Implement simple legacy provider.

+Migrate to new user model where all fields like username, email, etc. are attributes Don't change database model: Use entity - model adapter classes to enforce legacy behaviour: all legacy fields are "mandatory"
+Use legacy provider to enforce old behaviour

+(Potentially, those can be split into several contributions)

 ### M2 Validation